Mentoring For Young People

 Amount Heading Description £24,000 Salary Mentoring Co-ordinator £1,000 Sundries Training materials

 With a population of c.
-320,000, 95% of whom are White British, Wirral is a borough of significant contrasts, with some of the most affluent areas, interspersed with some of the most deprived in the country.
-Birkenhead, where the Youth Zone will be located, ranks amongst the most deprived constituencies in the UK.
+320,000, Wirral is a borough of significant contrasts, with some of the most affluent areas, interspersed with some of the most deprived in the country.
+Birkenhead, where the Youth Zone is located, ranks amongst the most deprived constituencies in the UK.
 Child poverty and unemployment are of considerable concern in the communities surrounding the Youth Zone.
 There are currently 45,000 young people aged 8 – 19 living in Wirral.

 The Hive, Wirral Youth Zone is open to all young people aged 8 – 19 (up to 25 with a disability or additional) across the borough.
 They will benefit from the support of Volunteer Mentors to access the full Youth Zone offer.

-Mentors will support members facing challenges (low attainment, skills, confidence; unemployment, no positive role models, anti-social/offending behaviour) to realise their potential.
+Mentors will support members facing challenges (low attainment, skills, confidence, unemployment, no positive role models, anti-social/offending behaviour) to realise their full potential.

 The Hive was created in response to the identified need in the borough (Wirral’s Strategy for Children, Young People and Families 2016) for young people to have “somewhere to go, something to do, and someone to talk to”.
-The project would support young people issues such as bullying, self-esteem and self-harm.
+The project will tackle young people's issues such as bullying, self-esteem and self-harm.